pavondunbar/VectorLedger/README.md

 - Output as Markdown or JSON; piped to a file with `--output`

 ### Backup and Restore
-- Point-in-time backup creates a `.tar` archive with a BLAKE3 manifest
+- Point-in-time backup creates an **AES-256-GCM encrypted** `.tar` archive with a BLAKE3 manifest
+- Each file in the archive is encrypted with a unique per-backup key derived from the master key via HKDF-SHA256; the wrapped backup key is stored in a `.key` sidecar file alongside the archive (mode `0o600`)
+- The `MANIFEST.json` is stored in plaintext so the file list and manifest hash can be verified without decrypting the archive
-- Private key material is **excluded** from backups — only public keys are archived; the HSM holds the private material
+- Private key material is **excluded** from backups — only the public signing key is archived; the HSM holds all private material
-- Restore verifies every file's BLAKE3 hash against the manifest before completing
+- Restore decrypts every file using the `.key` sidecar, then verifies each file's BLAKE3 hash against the manifest before completing
 - `--force` required to overwrite an existing data directory

 ### Client SDKs